-When you ask an educator about what they are hoping students learn while working in a makerspace, they will probably list the four Cs of 21st century learning: critical thinking, communication, collaboration, and creativity, as well as character building.
+When you ask an educator what they are hoping students learn while working in a makerspace, they will probably list the four Cs of 21st century learning: critical thinking, communication, collaboration, and creativity.
+Perhaps even a fifth: character building.
 Those are all possible, but there is another which may prove the most valuable of them all.

 Using the Makerspace to Develop Emotional Intelligence

 With a slight shift of focus, makerspaces can be used to develop emotional intelligence.